deven-org/boiler/docs/CONTRIBUTING.md

 > **Contribution etiquette:**
 >
-> - While working on your contribution, please do not copy code from other frameworks or libraries
+> - While working on your contribution, please do not copy code from other frameworks or libraries.
-> - Make small and frequent commits
+> - Make small and frequent commits.
-> - The default language for all written and spoken communication is english
+> - The default language for all written and spoken communication is english.
 > - Every GitHub issue should have a corresponding branch, and vice versa - every bugfix or code change should already
->   have an issue created for it
+>   have an issue created for it.
-> - No code should be merged or pushed to the develop branch without a pull request
+> - No code should be merged or pushed to the develop branch without a pull request.
-> - A merge request can only be merged if it has successful test results and at least two approvals
+> - A merge request can only be merged if it has successful test results and at least two approvals.

 ## :arrows_counterclockwise: Contribution process overview